-• They arise from the initial recognition of goodwill or of an asset or liability in a transaction that is not a business b.
-Recognition of deferred tax assets

-- combination and that does not affect the accounting result or the taxable income on the date of the transaction. - They correspond to differences relating to investments in controlled, associated or joint arrangement companies over which the Group controls the moment of reversal and it is not probable that a reversal occurs in the foreseeable future.
+- They arise from the initial recognition of goodwill or of an asset or liability in a transaction that is not a business combination and that does not affect the accounting result or the taxable income on the date of the transaction. - They correspond to differences relating to investments in controlled, associated or joint arrangement companies over which the Group controls the moment of reversal and it is not probable that a reversal occurs in the foreseeable future.